krystiandzirba/Rust-Base-Builder/README.md

 <h2 align="center">Object visibility</h2>

 <p align="center">
-  This feature allows you to disable-enable the visibility of specific structures type and the xray mode (only in edit mode)
+  This feature allows you to disable-enable the visibility of specific structures type and the xray (only in edit mode)
 </p>

 <p align="center">